 Symptoms of intraductal papilloma

 - a clear or bloodstained discharge coming from the nipple

 - pain or discomfort (although this is less common)

 Many people with an intraductal papilloma do not have any symptoms.

 Diagnosing intraductal papilloma

-Get more information on the possible causes and risks of breast cancer.
+Get more information on the possible risk factors for breast cancer.

 Breast cancer protective factors

 Some factors can help to reduce the risk of breast cancer in general.
 These include: